Libya Climate & Weather

 Libya Climate and Weather

 The Libyan Desert is one of the harshest and most arid in the world, and decades can go by without rain in certain areas, but this harsh interior is tempered by the Mediterranean climate in the north.
 Summers are hot and dry, while winters are cooler with lower temperatures in the evening, and rainfall is minimal.
 The desert is more extreme: hot in the day and cold at night.
-Spring and autumn experience the ghibli, a hot, dry and dusty desert wind that can last up to four days, bringing temperatures in the coastal areas up to 122°F (50°C).
+Spring and autumn experience the ghibli, a hot desert wind that can last up to four days, bringing temperatures in the coastal areas up to 122°F (50°C).
 June to October is the best time to travel to Libya, particularly to the coastal areas, as temperatures are in the more manageable region of 80°F (27°C).

 Become our Libya Travel Expert